Loughborough Lightning (netball): History

-In 2005 Loughborough Lightning were named as the East Midlands franchise in the new Netball Superleague.
+In 2005 Loughborough Lightning were named as the East Midlands franchise in the new Netball Super League.
 Together with Brunel Hurricanes, Celtic Dragons, Leeds Carnegie, Galleria Mavericks, Northern Thunder, Team Bath and Team Northumbria, Lightning were founder members of the league.
+Together with the women's cricket team, the women's rugby union team, the women's cycling team, the women's football team and the women's wheelchair basketball team, the netball team is one of five women's sports teams based at Loughborough University that use the Loughborough Lightning name.